 If you love baking, this cake is low key actually really fun to make!
 Between making the meringue and folding it in, I find it to be very soothing.
 Not to mention how satisfying it is when the cake sinks post-bake, much like a soufflé, to make beautiful cracks in the crust.

-And let’s not forget to mention Nutella!
+And let's not forget to mention Nutella!
 Helloooo.
 Need I say more?
+It's a spin on the plain Flourless Chocolate Cake to add that layer of nutty flavor from the hazelnuts.
 This cake is sooo chocolatey and soft.
-You wouldn’t even believe there’s no flour.
+You wouldn't even believe there's no flour.

 The meringue is what gives structure to the cake, without tasting eggy like soufflés.